galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 We can also predict not only for a different area, but also different timing and climate.
 The [Global Circulation Model (GCM)](https://en.wikipedia.org/wiki/General_circulation_model#Atmospheric_and_oceanic_models) are used here to predict atmospheric fluctuation and then study climate change.
 Each model is different and use parameters like ocean atmosphere and others.
 The prediction need also a RCP scenario, a scenarios about the amount of greenhouse gases emitted in the near future.
 This scenario may have different predicted presence models.

-We would like to predict the presence of Chrysemys Picta in Canada in 2050, given the model [CCSM4](http://www.cesm.ucar.edu/models/ccsm4.0/), a US model based on earth circulation, and a RCP value of 2.6 (**what does that represent?**)
+We would like to predict the presence of Chrysemys Picta in Canada in 2050, given the model [CCSM4](http://www.cesm.ucar.edu/models/ccsm4.0/), a US model based on earth circulation, and a RCP value of 2.6 <!--(**TODO: what does that represent?**)-->

 > ### {% icon hands_on %} Hands-on: Visualize Model Results with a 2.6 RCP
 > 2. In **Project Model**